gparmer/anr_booting_up/README.md

-# Booting Up to Play Android Netrunner
+# Booting Up in Android Netrunner
 **Netrunner is Dead; Long Live Netrunnner!
 Starting to play Netrunner in the post-FFG era.**

 ## What is Netrunner?